Cybersecurity: How HR Can Help Businesses Stay Secure

 2. Two-Factor Authentication (2FA) and Multi-Factor Authentication (MFA): 2FA and MFA require users to provide two or more forms of authentication, such as a password and a fingerprint or a security token, before granting access.
 This additional layer of security makes it much harder for unauthorised users to gain access, even if they have the correct password.

-3. Strong Password Policies: Enforcing strong password policies, including requirements for long and complex passwords, regular password changes, and password storage best practices, can help prevent unauthorised access through brute force or password guessing attacks.
+3. Strong Password Policies: Enforcing strong password policies as part of cybersecurity efforts, including requirements for long and complex passwords, regular password changes, and password storage best practices, can help prevent unauthorised access through brute force or password guessing attacks.

 4. Access Reviews and Auditing: Regularly reviewing and auditing user access permissions and activity logs can help identify and rectify any suspicious access promptly.